 Best Practices for creating assignments:

-Double check task type and effort-driven flag before creating an assignment to make sure the settings are right for the task.
-When switching from manual scheduling to automatic scheduling double check these values.
+Double check task type and effort-driven flag before creating an assignment to make sure the settings are correct for the task.
+Double check these settings when switching from manual scheduling to automatic scheduling.

 Assignments are based on resource availability.
-The more accurate resource calendars are the more accurate the assignments will be.
+The more accurate the resource calendars are, the more accurate the assignments will be.

 Use the Resource Usage view to refine the assignment of hours.
 Contouring is available.

-Use the Task Entry view: Gantt chart or Task sheet on top and Task Form or Detail task form on the bottom when creating assignments.
+Use the Task Entry view.
+Gantt chart or Task sheet on top and Task Form or Detail task form on the bottom when creating assignments.
 Use the subviews of work, schedule and cost in the bottom pane.
 These are helpful views to use to check assignments for correctness.

 Do not assign resources to summary tasks or milestones.
-The software will allow the assignments to summary tasks but they are subtotals and not trackable.
-Tracking will only be correct for Summary tasks when 0% work has been perform or 100% of the detail tasks for the summary task is completed.
+The software allows assignments to summary tasks, but summary tasks are subtotals and not trackable.
+Tracking will only be correct for Summary tasks when 0% work has been performed or 100% of the detail tasks for the summary task are completed.
 Milestones are 0 work and 0 duration tasks.
 Assigning a resource changes the meaning.
-Summary task and milestone tasks will not appear on timesheets in Project Server 2010.

 Understand what the work of the task is before creating the assignment.
 Having this understanding will help in knowing if the assignment is correct for the task.

-Assign resources one at a time at first to become comfortable with creating assignments.
+Assign resources one at a time, at first to become comfortable with creating assignments.
 Assign multiples as your comfort level increases.
-Remember when assigning resources to effort-driven tasks, the way the resources are assigned can result in different work and cost values for the task.
+Remember, when assigning resources to effort-driven tasks, the way the resources are assigned can result in different work and cost values for the task.

-When creating assignments if you are having problems calculting the correct number of work hours, do not hesitate to enter the number of hours per resource for a task.
+If you are having problems calculating the correct number of hours of work when creating assignments, do not hesitate to enter the number of hours per resource for a task.

 If the assignment gets confusing, remove all resources and start over.